Proper Putting Stroke Tips

 Learn Proper Putting Technique with Swing Align!

 It takes a lot of time, but a proper putting stroke will save you strokes and some frustration on the golf course.
 A good putt can always make up for a bad shot.
-Practice your setup and stroke with the Swing Align Short Game product and hitting putts with the new Swing Align Goal Post, and shop the full Swing Align collection for all your training aid needs.
+Practice your setup and stroke with the Swing Align Short Game configuration and hitting putts with the new Swing Align Goal Post, and shop the full Swing Align collection for all your training aid needs.